 These funds can then be used to pay for apprenticeship training through the digital account up to the funding cap.
 Funds expire in the digital account after 24 months.
 Levy paying employers that run out of levy funds will need to finance apprenticeship training directly.
 Levy payers that won’t be using all of their levy funds can transfer some of them to another employer.

 At the University of Surrey, we don't currently have a non-levy allocation from the government.
-We may, however, be able to provide apprenticeships to non-levy employers through our associate provider.
-Please contact us for further information.

 For more information about the levy visit GOV.UK.